iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> Did covid test at al zahra hospital sharjah but it was not registered on the alhosn app even though it was negative it should have been shown in app.
+Please instruct al zahra hosp sharjah esp Nmc group hospitals to register all covid tests or this app will soon become useless<br> :date: __2020-11-30 05:37:08__

+> It's very frustrating that you cannot register with your number from day one. it always tell me to register with the number which I never use.. even calling several times to customer support they says check after sometime but no result..<br> :date: __2020-11-29 17:05:27__

 > I just received the text message result.
 I wanna download the result document n need to upload to my HR portal.
 I just login to the app with the emirates ID and phone number.
 The current result is not reflecting.<br> :date: __2020-11-21 07:44:11__